-As of June 1, there are 8 vacant units and one pending eviction.
+As of July 1, there are 8 vacant units and one pending eviction.
+There are three scheduled moveins, and one application in process.
 All supportive housing units have been filled.
-Due to two staff on leave, new applicants were unable to be processed for two months.
-The primary assistant housing manager for this property has returned from leave and 8 letters have been mailed out to people on the waiting list.
-There are 70 households on the waiting list.
+Ten letters have been mailed out to people on the waiting list.
+There are 54 households on the waiting list.
 The waiting list is closed.

 Three staff (Supportive Services Manager, Supportive Services Specialist, and a Supportive Services Assistant) are housed at the property.
+One staff member has resigned and interviews for a replacement are under way.
 There is another office at the location used by CAPLP for supportive services.